RoblabWh/argus/README.md

 - Currently, ARGUS primarily supports and is tested with DJI drones (DJI M30T, as well as multiple Mavic and Mavic Enterprise models).
 - In order to generate fast orthophotos, the UAVs gimbal should orient the camera orthogonal towards ground (-90°).
 - If WebODM has many 'WARNING Bad Request: /api/token-auth/' during startup and the redirection from ARGUS does not work, try pulling a new WebODM image with './argus.sh pull --ignore-buildable' and rebuild the server with './argus.sh up --build'.
+- Some older Linus operating systems may have problems with calling docker compose without a hyphen in between (docker-compose instead of docker compose).